-In line with Government guidelines we remain open to service trade customers, who can continue to select and collect timber by appointment.
+Following Government guidelines we are open to service trade customers, who can select and collect timber by appointment.
+We ask that all visitors wear masks indoors and outdoors when on our premises.

-For cladding, beams, plank and flooring we can take orders by phone and email as usual.
-We will continue to make deliveries at our discretion.
-Deliveries will be limited to sites with easy access and forklift offload or a minimum of two people on site for manual offload.
+Our customer showroom is closed.
+For cladding, beams, plank and flooring we can take orders by phone and email.
+Collections only by appointment.
+Deliveries are limited to sites with easy access and forklift offload or a minimum of two people on site for manual offload.

 British larch cladding is cut from locally grown logs in our own sawmills and it is a fantastically versatile timber.
 British larch is available in both sawn profiles cut from wet wood such as feather-edge and waney-edge as well as dried machined